christian-cleberg/cleberg.net/content/blog/2022-03-24-server-hardening.md

 ## Server

-The services I run on my server are installed straight into the OS, without any use of Docker or VMs, so I don't need any extra application configuration to make them accessible to the outside world.
+~~The services I run on my server are installed straight into the OS, without any use of Docker or VMs, so I don't need any extra application configuration to make them accessible to the outside world.~~

+As of 2022-10-04, the paragraph above is no longer true as I now run a reverse proxy with Nginx and host many services inside Docker.
+However, it doesn't change anything regarding this post as I still just need to open ports 80 & 443 and create the necessary website configuration files.

+When creating new services - either installed directly on bare metal or within something like Docker - I ensure that I read through the documentation thoroughly to understand a few key things:
+  - What network activities should this app perform (if any)?
+Using which ports and protocols?
+  - Does this app require any commands/services to be run as `root`?
+  - Does this app log errors, authentication failures/successes, or anything else that would be useful for an investigation?

 For extra security, I use limit all incoming connections to SSH connections through my server firewall (`ufw`) and disable common SSH settings.
 After all of that, I use `fail2ban` as a preventative measure against brute-force login attempts.

+As another piece of security, you can randomize your SSH port to ensure that random scanners or attackers can't easily try to force their way into your network.
+For example, you can edit the port rules in your server to block all connection requests to port `22` but forward all remote connections from port `12345` to your server's port `22`.
+Then you just need to SSH to your network via your randomized port.

 ### `ufw`